Pectoral Implants for Men

 - The type of implants used.

-Any queries regarding the cost of the surgery can be discussed with Dr. Agullo and Dr. Palladino during the consultation sessions.
-The surgeons understand that while this sum may be heavy on your pocket, the benefits reaped out of this investment will be long lasting and a definite boost to your self esteem and confidence.
+Any queries regarding the cost of the surgery can be discussed with Dr. Agullo during the consultation sessions.
+The surgeon understands that while this sum may be heavy on your pocket, the benefits reaped out of this investment will be long lasting and a definite boost to your self esteem and confidence.